JavaScript is required

 Sexual offences against people with cognitive impairment

-Cognitive impairment includes mental illness, intellectual disability, dementia and brain injury.
+Sexual offences can occur against those with cognitive impairment.
+Cognitive impairment includes those with mental illness, intellectual disability, dementia and brain injury.

-A person who provides medical or health services to a person with a cognitive impairment or who works or volunteers in a residential facility must not take part in an:
+• provide medical or health services to a person with a cognitive impairment

 It is against the law even if the person agreed to the act.